PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Outsider/Counterfeiter/README.md

 If the Counterfeiter dies, mark them **Regretting**.

 During that night, wake the Counterfeiter, they point at 2 players per night (one at a time).
 For each that is marked **Fake** give a 'yes' hand signal and point to them.
 Put the Counterfeiter to sleep.

+### Example
+> The Metallurgist and the Vessel are marked fake from the Counterfeiters ability.
+The Vessel is executed and does not die.
+That night the Metallurgist learns Spotter, as the Vessel is registering falsely.

+> The Moonshiner neighbours the Technician and the Counterfeiter.
+The Moonshiner and the Counterfeiter are marked fake from the Counterfeiters ability.
+The Technician is not drunk as the Counterfeiter cannot make a player register falsely to the Moonshiners ability.